hbrouwer/dispace/README.md

 ## Introduction

-Implementation of the Distributed Situation-state Space (DSS) Model [1,2], which offers framework for neural semantics [3]. **dispace** implements machinery for constructing DSSs, as well as for generating sentences that map into DSS semantics.
+Implementation of the Distributed Situation-state Space (DSS) model [1,2], which offers framework for neural semantics [3]. **dispace** implements machinery for constructing DSSs, as well as for generating sentences that map into DSS vectors.
 As such, we distinguish between two parts of a DSS
 model:

 1. **World**: The definition of atomic propositions and their